kakrusch/docana-project-luka/README.md

 ### Model Setup

 <div align="justify">
-We built a skipgram Word2Vec model using Gensim, trained a model for each subreddit and save it to be easily loaded whenever we needed it.
+We built a skip-gram Word2Vec model using Gensim, trained a model for each subreddit, and saved it to be easily loaded whenever we needed it.
 The model was trained on the entire content of each subreddit for words appearing more than 5 times.
-Furthermore, we specified for the model a vector size of 100, because of our small traning sample size, as well as the skip-gram function, do that we could generate similar words and make semantic comparisons.
+Furthermore, we specified for the model a vector size of 100, because of our small training sample size, as well as the skip-gram function, so that we could generate similar words and make semantic comparisons.

 </div>